 The journey wore on.
 I spent my time admiring the myriad colourful Batik shirts – a Madurese speciality.
 Eventually, with the bus idling silently on the approach to Sampang, Andi piped up.
 ‘Today’s Saturday,’ he shrugged.
 ‘It’s market day.’
 His implication was clear: lots of traffic, many people, long journey.

 How Long Now?

 We went our separate ways at the next stop; Andi to Sampang, me to a new seat.
 I felt confident and relaxed.
 It was time to deploy my Bahasa language skills.

 ‘Berapa jaw di Sumenep?’
 I ventured to the ticket collector.
 He smiled, an arched eyebrow indicating his confusion.
 I tried again before reverting, somewhat sheepishly, to English.
 ‘How far to Sumenep?’
 He repeated the phrase to himself before wandering off.

 Not to worry.
 Outside, the scenery opened up; we were on the coastal road past Pamekasan.
 A fleet of Madurese fishing boats, replete with scimitar-like curves, lay dormant in the swell.

-With the sun setting behind us we headed along Sumenep’s main street.
-I was no closer to unearthing Madura’s spiky reputation and for now it remained beyond my ken.
-More important things – a shower, mainly – beckoned.
+With the sun setting behind us, we headed along Sumenep’s main street.
+I was no closer to unearthing Madura’s spiky reputation, and for now, it remained beyond my ken.
+More important things, namely, a shower, beckoned.

 I turned to the driver and spoke.
 ‘Berapa jow-oo?’